 The University has some very interesting and significant teaching collections / museums which might be relevant depending on your subject.
 Many of the resources are used in undergraduate teaching.
 Admission is free of charge (except for the Botanic Gardens).
 Check the opening times and locations on the websites.

+If you are looking for more events in Cambridge, do check the Cambridge page in our subject resources.
 If you visit King's for the July Open Days, there are Cambridge University Open Days on as well.
 Each faculty has an infomation stand and you can attend subject sessions and taster lectures and chat with more academics and current students in your subject.
 The University Library and teaching collections are also open to visit on these days.

 What if I can't visit King's / Cambridge?